 An ABO group of blood is a group of human blood.
-ABO is a classification of human blood types which is divided into four sub groups.
-An ABO is another word for types of blood group.
-The four group of human blood are A, B, AB and O. each of the blood group is classified by a particular combination of antigens within the red blood cells and which naturally occurs in the antibodies inside the blood plasma.
+ABO is a classification of human blood types which is divided into four subgroups.
+An ABO is another word for a type of blood group.
+The four groups of human blood are A, B, AB and O. Each of the blood groups is classified by a particular combination of antigens within the red blood cells and which naturally occurs in the antibodies inside the blood plasma.
+ABO group of blood

 The ABO blood group is the most important of all the blood group systems.
 There are four different ABO blood groups determined by whether or not an individual’s red cells carry the A antigen, the B antigen, both A and B antigens or neither.

-What controls ABO group of bloods inheritance?
+What controls the ABO group of blood’s inheritance?

 Inheritance of blood grouping is overseen or controlled by a single autosomal gene on chromosome 9 with 3 main alleles A,B and O